JifuZhao/UIUC-Courses/UIUC_ECE544/project/code/README.txt

 ** Important Notice **
     This code will generate huge amount of data and use huge computation resources.
 You may need to modify the file path in PCA_vs_kernelPCA.py and Autoencoder_and_RBM.py in order to save files into appropriate locations.
+    The learned feature for kernel PCA and Auto-encoders has been saved locally, but the size is very big.
+Please reach the author jzhao59@illinois.edu for details